How can I join the Medical Association of Georgia?

 Click here to complete MAG's membership application.
-Once you have submitted the application and your membership has been approved, you will receive an email that outlines your MAG membership benefits and allows you to print a membership certificate.
+Once you have submitted the application and your membership is approved, you will receive an email that outlines your MAG membership benefits and allows you to print a membership certificate.

-How much does it cost to join MAG?
+How much does it cost to join/renew MAG?

 MAG dues are $275 per year for the first two years.
 Dues are $500 per year thereafter.